deboraornellas/deboraornellas/README.md

 I'm Débora, a software engineer (she/her) from Brazil 🇧🇷, currently based in London 🇬🇧.
 I've been working for the LEGO Group since Feb 22.
 My main stack is React/NextJS, CSS Modules, Apollo GQL, Node and AWS Serverless.

-I'm a maintainer on Skrøll, a shopper design system for LEGO.com build on design tokens.
+I'm a maintainer on Skrøll, a shopper design system for LEGO.com built on design tokens.
 It's not currently open source :/ but in the future it could be!

-In 2023 I'm focusing in two different areas.
-One is improving my FE expertise (HTML, CSS, JS).
-The second is getting a better understanding of cloud engineering.
+My current focus is on deepening my knowledge of Web Accessibility, Front-end performance and CSS styling (animations, transitions, understanding new features).

 Oh, I'm also a documentation evangelist.
 I love Storybook!
 Well documented codebases make me rejoice.